noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 This workflow will:
 - Trigger on pushes and pull requests to the main branch
-- Install the Infisical CLI in the GitHub Actions environment
-- Run a comprehensive scan of the repository
+- Run a scan of the repository
-- Generate a detailed report of any findings
 - Display the results in the Actions logs

 ### Commit and Push the Workflow